ljh5553/discord-hltv-crawler/README.md

  > Q. Program is dead while running.
  >
  > A. There is a critical flaw by HTTP connection pool exception.
 It occurs when you run this bot for long time(i estimate it is about 5 days).
-I really did a lot of googling to fix this.
+I really did lots of googling to fix this.
 But i am sorry, i am too shit to fix this error.
 I suggest you to restart regularly by using scheduler.